 (The market, Rathaus, and giant tree)

-All lit up with the partly-illuminated Rathaus city hall behind it, the market makes quite a sight; the Christkindlmarkt has blossomed afresh in recent years, thanks to higher-quality stands and an improved decorative ambience.
+All lit up with the partly-illuminated Rathaus city hall behind it, the market makes quite a sight; the Christkindlmarkt has blossomed afresh in recent years, largely thanks to an improved layout and decorative ambience.

-On the culinary front, you always find traditional seasonal cuisine with various places selling everything from pastries to (oven) potatoes, Buchteln to Baumkuchen, and sausages to Spätzle (a glossary might help).
+On the culinary front, you always find traditional seasonal cuisine with various places selling everything from pastries to (oven) potatoes, Buchteln to Baumkuchen, and dumplings to doughnuts (a glossary might help).

 And you’re never more than a short throw of a chocolate-coated strawberry away from somewhere offering mugs of Christmas punch or bags of roast chestnuts.

-Gastronomy at the market has recently focused on regional and organic food: look for the word Bio on menu boards, which means organic in German.
-With any luck, we’ll also get an indoor coffee house again in 2024 (this is Vienna, after all).
+Gastronomy at the market focuses on regional and (particularly) organic food: look for the word Bio on menu boards, which means organic in German.

 The non-food front makes for quite an eclectic mix.

-Numerous art and craft stalls offer handmade decorations, gourmet honeys and the like, but also textiles, accessories, and other items of a less adventurous nature.
+Numerous art and craft stalls offer decorations, gourmet condiments and the like, but also textiles, accessories, and other items of a less adventurous nature.
+Anecdotally, I’d say the wares even went up in quality at the previous edition.

-(Look to Schönbrunn, Spittelberg and Karlsplatz for locations with a stronger focus on artisan and unusual offerings.)
+(Look to the Spittelberg and Karlsplatz for locations with a stronger focus on artisan and unusual offerings.)

 The tree & other bonuses